pramsey/crunchyblog/overture1/overture.md

      "between": null}],
 ```

-For simplicity, in this example we will use the first speed limit we find and apply it to the whole segment.
-If we were being precise, we would split the segment into one edge for each speed limit.
+For simplicity, we will use the first available speed limit in this example, and apply it to the whole segment.
+To be more precise, we would split the segment into one edge for each speed limit.

 For many segments, there is no speed limit provided, so for those we can use defaults and provide different defaults for different classes: a default speed limit for a trunk road might be 90km/hr, and a default for a residential street might be 40km/hr.